NHERI-SimCenter/EE-UQ/Examples/eeuq-0003/README.rst

 .. figure:: figures/frame2.png
    :name: fig_frame
    :alt: The image displays a schematic diagram of a structural analysis model, which consists of a grid of nodes interconnected by lines representing elements of a frame structure.
 Red nodes indicate connection points for the frame elements, and blue lines represent beams or columns.
-On the left side, one node is labeled 'Geschoorde plastische hinge' (Braced plastic hinge) and another node below is labeled 'Kolom-/ligger element' (Column/beam element).
-On the right side, a yellow node is connected to a red node by a line labeled 'Truss element', and to another yellow node by a line with an arrow labeled 'Moment release spring'.
-Node numbers are marked as '1.1' to '5.5' in a grid formation.
-The background of the image is black, with text and schematics in red, blue, yellow, and white colors.
+The red nodes are labeled as being 'Concentrated plastisc hinge' The blue lines are labeled as being "elastic beam column elements".
+On the right side, a yellow line are used to indicate "truss elements".
+These connect the floor nodes to the nodes of the gravity column.
+The yellow nodes on the gravity volumn indicate "moment release springs".
    :align: center
    :width: 800
    :figclass: align-center